-The Chelsea project will use mass timber, which consists of dense panels of engineered wood that often have a charred outer layer that insulates the rest of the material from potential conflagration.
+The Chelsea project will use mass timber, which consists of dense panels of engineered wood that often have an outer layer that will char in a fire and insulate the rest of the material from potential conflagration.
 Essentially, the material has built-in fire protection, which will be aided by sprinklers throughout the building, according to David Barber, a fire protection engineer with ARUP who is working on the project.

 “Being the first of anything means that you go through a lot more scrutiny than you normally would,” he said.
 “The outcome is that it’s very safe.”